crdcj/FinLogic/README.md

 ---

 **FinLogic** offers a Pythonic way to analyze financial data of listed companies in Brazil from information made publicly avaible by local securities market authority (CVM).
-This finance tool is built on top of Pandas.
+This toolkit uses DuckDB as the OLAP database management system and Pandas to built the accountting database and process the data from it.

 ---